My Experience with BMW

 almost always very soft.
 The engine is almost always

-from a stop.
+stop.
 It's very easy to see how this beautiful

 performance is very addictive.